Aaron98990/ways-of-the-game/law-changes.md

 Law 15.1 If the ball touches the ground before entering, the throw-in is retaken by the ~~same~~ *opposing* team from the same position.
 - [A player wastes time by forcing a throw-in retake for their team.
 This is not in the spirit of the game.](https://www.youtube.com/watch?v=cQ6qw5wjrsU)

-Law 12.2 An indirect free kick is awarded if a goalkeeper, inside their penalty area, commits any of the following offenses:
-  - controls the ball with the hand/arm for ~~more than six seconds~~ *an excessive time* before releasing it
+Law 12.2 An indirect free kick is awarded if a goalkeeper, inside their penalty area, commits any of the following offenses: controls the ball with the hand/arm for ~~more than six seconds~~ *an excessive time* before releasing it
 - The Laws need to reflect reality.
 No match official counts the time second by second and the Law is often ignored.

-Law 11.3 There is no offside offense if a player receives the ball directly from:
-  - ~~a goal kick~~
-  - a throw-in
-  - a corner kick
-- Right now if the ball completely crosses the touchline or goal line, there can never be offside on the restart.
-But, a goal kick and a free kick in the goal area are the same thing.
-Yet only one of them you can't be offside on - where's the logic.
-But, this would reduce the number of goals scored.

 Law 10.3 ~~warnings and cautions issued to players and team officials during the match are not carried forward into penalties (penalty shoot-out).~~
 - 2 YC = 1 RC - it's universal.
 Just causes too much confusion to fix an issue introduced by VAR.
 Look below for the important associated change with this.